 During final engineering, the pre- and post-drainage areas shall be analyzed for quantity of runoff in the 10-year and 100-year storm events.
 This analysis is anticipated to show an overall decrease in runoff quantity in the post-condition.
-This expectation is supported by the Hydrologic Response to Solar Farms (included in Exhibit L), an article by USACE which analyzes the hydrologic patterns of a typical solar farm.
+This expectation is supported by the Hydrologic Response of Solar Farms (included in Exhibit L), an article by the United States Army Corps of Engineers (USACE) which analyzes the hydrologic patterns of a typical solar farm.
 The industry standard follows this article and assumes that a change in use from row crop to meadow in developing a commercial solar energy facility will reduce runoff.